alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 | 30 |	1.16 |	152 |
 | 40 |	1.13 |	148 |

-So we should be good for temperatures below 40 C (104 F) at sea level.
+So we should be good for temperatures below 40 °C (104 F) at sea level.
 But if barometric pressure goes down a bit because of bad weather then we are grounded!

 That is not all.
 If we go up air density will go down as well --